refractproject/minim/README.md

 }).toValue(); // [1, 2, 3]
 ```

+##### findByClass

+The `findByClass` method traverses the entire descendent element tree and returns `ArrayElement` of all elements that match the given element name.

+##### findByElement

+The `findByElement` method traverses the entire descendent element tree and returns `ArrayElement` of all elements that match the given class.

 ##### children

 The `children` method traverses direct descendants and returns an `ArrayElement` of all elements that match the condition function given.